By Rob Shaul, Founder

 The sandbag I use isn’t one of those we sell – they are too big to fill with just sand.
 Instead, I purchased one of the long/narrow sandbags made by Rogue Fitness (several other companies make similar).
 I bought Rogue’s “medium” sized bag – up to 80 pounds filled with sand.
 Mine is several years old – without any liner.

-The kettlebell I bought can hold up 45 pounds and is made by Brute Force.
+The kettlebell can hold up 45 pounds and is from our MTI Gear Shop.
+Before we developed these, I used the ones from Brute Force.

 When I get to the vacation spot, I find a beach and fill each with sand.
 This is where the scale comes in – I fill the sandbag to 60 pounds, and the kettlebell to 35-45 pounds.